 Water saving tap aerator

-Because of the strong water pressure at home, our bathroom tap was using much more water that necessary for just simply cleaning the hands or brushing the teeth.
+Because of the strong water pressure at home, our bathroom tap was using much more water than necessary for just simply cleaning the hands or brushing the teeth.
 We were wasting water and money!

-Standard tap aerator Vs Water saving tap aerator
+Standard tap aerator Vs water saving tap aerator

-In any case, the water saver tap aerator has been a great investment: Low cost, easy installation and big water and money savings.
+In any case, the water saver tap aerator has been a great investment: Low cost, easy installation, and big water and money savings.

 Standard tap aerator